mathworks/awesome-matlab-students/README.md

 **Awesome MATLAB and Simulink Robotics**

 A list of awesome demos, tutorials, utilities, and overall resources for the robotics community that use MATLAB® and Simulink®: [Awesome MATLAB Robotics](https://github.com/mathworks-robotics/awesome-matlab-robotics)

+**Deep Learning Resources for MATLAB and Simulink**

+A list of demos, tutorials, models, and overall resources for the AI community that use MATLAB® and Simulink®: [MATLAB Deep Learning](https://github.com/matlab-deep-learning)

 ---
 ## Resources for Student Societies and Student Clubs